-Leah Martinsson joined the Texas Alliance of Groundwater District as the Executive Director in March of 2019.
+Leah Martinsson joined the Texas Alliance of Groundwater Districts as the Executive Director in March of 2019.
 TAGD is a membership organization comprised of Texas groundwater conservation districts and groundwater professionals that works to promote and support sound management of groundwater based on local conditions and good science.
 As Executive Director, Leah provides strategic direction and guidance to the organization and administers and manages TAGD’s overall activities.
 She serves as a primary point of contact for the membership, the Legislature, state agencies & related organizations across Texas, and works closely with policymakers, decision-makers, and water stakeholders to promote sustainable groundwater policies as defined by Chapter 36 of the Texas Water Code.
 Leah is an attorney licensed to practice law in Colorado, where she represented clients in all aspects of water law for over 16 years before relocating to Texas.
 Leah obtained her undergraduate degree from the University of Wisconsin and her law degree from the University of Colorado-Boulder.

-Julia Stanford, Programs & Operations Manager
+Julia Stanford, Director of Programs & Communications

-Annick joined TAGD as the Administrative & Event Assistant in January of 2023.
+Annick joined TAGD in January of 2023.
 She brings over 10 years of experience in administrative support and organizational management involving various entities ranging from small to large (800+) businesses, including municipal.
 Previously as Operations Manager for Austin Drainage + Landscape Development, Annick oversaw all operations for quality assurance, created & implemented SOP’s, and managed all day to day functions of the company.
 Earlier in her career as Conservation Crew Supervisor she assisted the Edwards Aquifer Habitat Conservation Plan Manager for the City of San Marcos in public education, managing a team of interns, and coordination with state agencies and private contractors.
 Annick holds a Bachelor of Science degree from Texas State University in Geography – Resource and Environmental Studies with a geology minor and a certificate in Water Policy.